thoughtindustries/ti-ember-sortable/README.md

 Usage
 -----

-Simply include the `ti-sortable-list.{amd,cjs,global}.js` file your in favorite asset pipeline, or use bower, or copy/paste, or whatever you like.
+Simply include the `ti-sortable-list.{amd,cjs,global}.js` file your in favorite asset pipeline, or copy/paste, or whatever you like.

 Then, just use the component: